yellobyte/ESP32-Webradio-PlusDLNA/README.md

 Most of the original front buttons are still available, now for changing modes (Radio/SD/DLNA), skipping tracks etc. Two adjacent buttons just below the TFT display went into the bin and made room for a SD-Card reader.
 The existing 10 channel buttons (1...8,9,0) still serve their original purpose, only this time with web radio stations assigned.

 A needed audio amplifier can be connected via the original audio output socket or even TOSLINK optical cable for better sound quality.
-Well, going digital is probably not needed for web radio stations, as their stream bit rates usually top 128kbps and very rarely 192kbps.
+Well, going digital at the output is probably not needed for web radio stations, as their stream bit rates usually only top 128kbps and very rarely 192kbps.

 ![github](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/raw/main/Doc/ESP32-Radio%20Front2.jpg)